Harry Hylton-Foster: Political career

 After the end of the war, he stood as the Conservative candidate for the Shipley seat in the 1945 general election, but was unsuccessful.
 However, in the 1950 election he succeeded in taking the York seat, a seat he held for the next two elections before standing for the safer seat for the Cities of London and Westminster in the 1959 election.
 He was made King's Counsel in 1947.

-In 1954, Hylton-Foster was named the Solicitor General for England and Wales, receiving the customary knighthood.
+In 1954, Hylton-Foster was named the Solicitor-General for England, receiving the customary knighthood.
 The fact that he was serving as solicitor general when he was named speaker of the House of Commons in 1959 was a source of some controversy, which was compounded by the fact that the opposition Labour Party felt they had been insufficiently consulted about the nomination.
 However, once the controversy died down, Hylton-Foster proved to be a popular and respected speaker.